Luca Visentini

 Luca Visentini (born 1969) is an Italian trade unionist.
-Elected general secretary of the International Trade Union Confederation (ITUC) at the organisation's 5th World Congress in Melbourne, Australia, in mid-November 2022, he stood aside on 14 December 2022 following his arrest and conditional release in relation to the Qatar corruption scandal at the European Parliament.
-On 11 March 2023, the ITUC General Council voted to dismiss Visentini for accepting funds from Antonio Panzeri.
+Elected general secretary of the International Trade Union Confederation (ITUC) in November 2022, he was suspended on 14 December 2022 following his arrest and conditional release in relation to the Qatar corruption scandal at the European Parliament.
+On 11 March 2023, the ITUC General Council voted to dismiss him for accepting funds from Antonio Panzeri.

 He was previously the General Secretary of the European Trade Union Confederation (ETUC).
 He was reelected at the ETUC Congress in Vienna in May 2019, having been first elected in 2015.
 He has been active in the European trade union movement since the late 1980s, at regional, national and European Union levels.

 Background

 After studying philosophy at the University of Trieste, in 1989, he joined the Unione Italiana de Lavoro (UIL), initially taking responsibility for the union’s youth work.
 In the same year he was selected as General Secretary of UIL’s Federation for Tourism, Trade and Services in Friuli-Venezia Giulia.

 In 1996, he became General Secretary of UIL in Friuli-Venezia Giulia and a member of the union’s national steering and executive committees, as well as General Secretary of the UIL Confederal Chamber of Labour of Trieste.
 His work covered a wide range of issues including collective bargaining and wages, social dialogue, industrial, labour market and economic policy, social security and public services, as well as communications and human resource management.

 The following year, he became active at the European level as President of the Inter-Regional Trade Union Council (IRTUC) linking Friuli-Venezia Giulia, Veneto and Croatia, and a member of the ETUC IRTUCs Coordination Committee.
 From 2007-2011 he was committee Vice-President and served on the ETUC's Economic and Employment Committee.